genome-spy/genome-spy/README.md

 ![Teaser](docs/img/teaser.png)

-GenomeSpy is a genome visualization tool with a Vega-Lite inspired visualization grammar and high-performance WebGL-powered graphics.
+GenomeSpy is a visualization toolkit for genomic (and other) data.
+It has a Vega-Lite inspired visualization grammar and high-performance WebGL-powered graphics.

 The software is still work in progress.
 Documentation and examples of an early alpha version can be found at https://genomespy.app/